MITLibraries/browsertrix-harvester/README.md

     - works locally for many things, but will throw error for actions that perform crawls
   - Dockerized: `pipenv run harvest-dockerized --help`
     - provides full functionality by running as a docker container
+    - host machine `~/.aws` directory mounted into container to provide AWS credentials to container
     - points back to the pipenv command `harvest`

 ### Testing and Linting